c1505/AI-application-template/README.md

 - run the app using `streamlit run app.py`

+# features
+- Estimates cost of API requests so you don't get surprised by the bill

 # Deployment
 Put your application on the web so you can easily access it

 # suggestions
 - Use chatgpt and or github copilot to help you write and troublelshoot your code
+- when your code gets to be long, consider some refactorings:
+    - extract methods
+    - separate display logic from business logic
+- Use gpt3.5-turbo when you can instead of gpt-4.
+It is much cheaper.

 # Resources
 ## Prompt engineering
+## Other APIs
+## Demo of this app
+## demo of some apps I have created that use streamlit

 # Going further(Wait until you actually need this)